cookietriestoprogram/unicodeconverter/README.md

 In the second section of the program, UTF encoded characters are then translated back into their Unicode equivalent.

 **UTF-16 to Unicode** <br>
-To convert UTF-32 to Unicode, the inputted value must be have 1 to 8 hex digits because UTF-16 has max length encoding of 16 bits.
+To convert UTF-32 to Unicode, the inputted value must have 1 to 8 hex digits because UTF-16 has max length encoding of 16 bits.
 If the input is valid, separate the UTF-16 code unit into upper and lower surrogates.
 Then calculate the upper surrogate value by subtracting 0xd800 from the high-surrogate code unit.
 For the lower surrogate value, subtract 0xdc00 lower-surrogate unit.
 The two surrogates result must then be combined and added with 0x10000 to translate it back to unicode.

 | Test with Input Error| Test with correct length |
 | ------- | ------- |